ArgonneCPAC/dsps/docs/source/custom_ssps.rst

 There are many other sources of SED libraries that are publicly available, and you can use DSPS with whatever SED library is most appropriate for your science application.
-As described above, there is also no need to use the data-loading functions in DSPS, since these are just convenience functions that return a sequence of flat ndarrays.
+As described in more detail :ref:`here <dsps_drn_config>`, there is no need to use the data-loading functions in DSPS, since these are just convenience functions that return a sequence of flat ndarrays.